 There are different types of quinoa available; white or red and white.
 Please note: For this recipe you need dry quinoa.

 Quinoa is a nutritionally dense whole grain (seed) which is naturally gluten free.
 Quinoa has double the amount of protein compared to rice and barley.
 It is a source of calcium, magnesium and manganese, contains B vitamins, vitamin E and dietary fibre.

 - 40 grams quinoa

-- 185 ml whole milk or milk alternative
+- 185 ml whole milk or unsweetened almond, coconut or soya milk

-- 3 tbsp double cream or Elmlea plant based cream
+- 3 tbsp double cream or Elmlea plant based double cream

 - ¼ tsp vanilla extract